jted0537/BookReader/README.md

 ## Podfile Installation
 --------------------

-There are some files to be installed in Podfile for some functions:
+There are some files to be installed in Podfile:
 ```
 pod 'Firebase/Analytics'
 pod 'Firebase/Auth'